5 Best Ways to Fight and Beat your California DUI case

-The arrest and prosecution of a DUI case involves specific legal steps that must be followed or the case will fall apart.
+The arrest and prosecution of a DUI case involve specific legal steps that must be followed or the case will fall apart.
 The DUI investigation is highly technical with the police officer training playing a major role in whether the case can be prosecuted.
 The police officer must not only follow all the legal requirements but also he must follow all the scientific requirements during the investigation.
-In addition, to pull your car over, the police officer must have a reasonable suspicion to start the investigation and a probable cause to arrest you.
+In addition, to pull your car over, the police officer must have a reasonable suspicion to start the investigation and probable cause to arrest you.
 During the investigation, the police officer will usually take copious notes to build a criminal case against you to prove your guilt.
-Often, even slight errors by the police officer during the investigation will help defend your case and get your DUI dismissed.
-DUI attorney will help you figure out the best way to increase your chances of dismissing your DUI case.
+Often, even slight errors by the police officer during the investigation will help fight your DUI case and get your DUI dismissed.
+DUI Attorney will help you figure out the best way to increase your chances of dismissing your DUI case.

-Jail time is not often imposed on a first offense DUI.
+Jail time is not often imposed on a first-offense DUI.
 Yet, several aggravating factors can cause the prosecutor to ask for jail time.
-As discussed above, accidents and high blood alcohol level might cause harsher punishment.
-If you’re charged with an aggravated DUI, the court can also sentence you to various additional condition of probation, such as MADD classes, attendance in alcoholic anonymous groups, Hospital and Morgue program etc.
+As discussed above, accidents and high blood alcohol levels might cause harsher punishment.
+If you’re charged with an aggravated DUI, the court can also sentence you to various additional conditions of probation, such as MADD classes, attendance in the Alcoholic Anonymous groups, Hospital and Morgue program, etc.

 Defense attorneys can use the following standard strategies and tactics to defend your case at trial or to get a good plea bargaining offer from the prosecutors.

 - Unreasonable traffic stop.
 A police officer needs a reasonable suspicion that a crime took place to pull you over.
-For example, for a traffic stop, the police officer needs to observe a traffic law violation or to have another reason to approach the vehicle.
+For example, for a traffic stop, the police officer needs to observe a traffic law violation or have another reason to approach the vehicle.
 A valid reason to approach the vehicle can be an observation that someone in the vehicle needs immediate assistance.
-If police officer stops you on a “hunch” or because he is profiling you based on your race or a suspicion that he can not articulate, your DUI can be dismissed during a search and seizure motion.
+If a police officer stops you on a “hunch” or because he is profiling you based on your race or a suspicion that he can not articulate, your DUI can be dismissed during a search and seizure motion.

-- Police’s errors at setting up sobriety checkpoint.
+- Police’s errors at setting up a sobriety checkpoint.
 Being stopped at DUI checkpoint can sometimes be very defensible because the checkpoint has a lot of requirement that police does not always follow.
-Sometimes deviation from court mandate on sobriety checkpoints can be used by DUI attorney to get your case dismissed.
+Sometimes deviation from the court mandate on sobriety checkpoints can be used by DUI attorney to get your case dismissed.
 This process involves litigating a motion under 4th amendment prohibiting unlawful search and seizure.

 (818) 921 7744 Call anytime to talk directly to Los Angeles DUI Attorney.